 The course is designed to provide qualified clinicians with advanced knowledge and up-to-date skills in paediatrics.
 The course is developed by clinical leaders in each discipline and the curriculum reflects many key aspects of trainee specialist knowledge.

 Outstanding graduates may be eligible to pursue a higher degree by research in the courses of Doctor of Philosophy, Master of Philosophy and Master of Surgery (by research) offered by Sydney Medical School.
 A research degree provides students with the opportunity to prepare a substantial piece of work which represents a significant contribution in a particular field of study; and to gain transferable skills in general research methodology.

 Sydney Medical School is affiliated with over 40 independent medical research institutes aimed at achieving medical firsts in specialist areas of health and medicine.

 It provides an outstanding environment for postgraduate research.
 Sydney Medical School's research activities consistently attract high levels of funding from the Commonwealth and state governments, overseas funding agencies and other public and private sources.

 Sydney Medical School offers a wide range of short professional development courses for health professionals through its clinical schools, disciplines and associated research institutes.

-A successful applicant for admission to the Master of Medicine (Paediatric Medicine) will hold a Bachelor of Medicine and Bachelor of Surgery of the University of Sydney or equivalent qualification.
-In exceptional circumstances the dean may admit applicants without these qualifications who, in the opinion of the school, have qualifications and evidence of experience and achievement sufficient to successfully undertake the award.
+A successful applicant for admission to the Master of Medicine (Paediatric Medicine) will hold a Bachelor of Medicine and Bachelor of Surgery, Doctor of Medicine or equivalent qualification.

 How to apply